 If you use a brush, dip only the lower third of the brush into the paint.
 Use single, smooth strokes instead of dabbing the paint on the model.
 Blend the strokes so they can’t be seen.

-Let the clear paint dry for at least a week.
-Then cover the model with floor wax paste and buff to a high gloss.
-The wax will protect the car and give your pinewood derby racer the look of shining steel.
+Step 5: Let the clear paint dry for at least a week.
+Then cover the model with floor wax paste and polish to a high gloss.
+The wax will protect the car and help give your racer the look of shining steel.

 - Complete pinewood derby guide